+Statistics are staggering – cycling is a dangerous business.
+While it is difficult to predict the outcome of an accident, individual bones, such as arms, shoulders, collar bones, femur, or pelvis, are more likely to break than others, leading to permanent injuries, disabilities, concussion, or even death.
 Even professional cyclists fall.
-While it is difficult to predict the outcome of an accident, certain bones, such as arms, shoulders, collar bones, femur, or the pelvis are more likely to break than others, leading to permanent injuries, disabilities, concussion, or even death.

-As Molly Hurford of bicycling.com suggests, always be prepared by mitigating as many risk factors as possible, and immediately call for help if an accident has taken place.
+As Molly Hurford of bicycling.com suggests, always be prepared by mitigating as many risk factors as possible and immediately call for help if an accident occurs.

 Weakened Upper-Body Muscles

-With cycling, your lower body may gain a decent amount of strength, but it is crucial not to ignore the core and the upper body.
-As Robert Hicks from Cycling Weekly explains, your internal organs experience tremendous pressure during a long cycling trip, along with an unhealthy, hunched-over position of your upper back.
+With cycling, your lower body may gain a decent amount of strength, but it is crucial to pay attention to the core and the upper body.
+As Robert Hicks from Cycling Weekly explains, your internal organs experience tremendous pressure during a long cycling trip and an unhealthy, hunched-over position of your upper back.
 If you neglect to strength-train these areas, it could lead to musculoskeletal problems, pain, and damage.
-Don’t forget about your arms, back, and abdominals, to mitigate this negative effect.

 Bad posture, knee pain, sensitive back, wrists, ankles, and loss of the range of motion in the pelvis are all likely chronic side effects of cycling.
-Make sure that you use a properly sized bicycle to better distribute your weight.
+Make sure you use an appropriately sized bicycle to distribute your weight better.

-Never skip stretching before and after cycling, and support your joint health with minerals and supplements, such as glucosamine, or omega-3 fatty acids.
-Give yourself time for recovery if you are in pain; you’ll hit the road sooner if you allow your body plenty of time for rest and recovery.
+Never skip stretching before and after cycling, and support your joint health with minerals and supplements, such as glucosamine or omega-3 fatty acids.
+Give yourself time for recovery if you are in pain; you’ll hit the road sooner if you allow your body plenty of rest and recovery.

-Prolonged cycling sessions put the pelvis, especially the perineal areas under serious pressure, causing tingling and numbing of the genital areas where crucial nerves and arteries are found.
-Current scientific findings, as mentioned by Harvey B. Simon, M.D. support that especially for men, cycling can lead to sexual dysfunction and permanent loss of sensation.
+Prolonged cycling sessions put the pelvis under severe pressure, especially the perineal areas, causing tingling and numbing of the genital regions where crucial nerves and arteries are found.
+Current scientific findings, as mentioned by Harvey B. Simon, M.D. support that, especially for men, cycling can lead to sexual dysfunction and permanent loss of sensation.

 The solution?
-Switch to a wider and padded seat, instead of using a narrow, racer-type, use silicone-padded underwear, and stop if you’re experiencing concerning neurological sensations in your pelvic areas.
+Switch to a wider and padded seat instead of using a narrow, racer-type, use silicone-padded underwear, and stop if you’re experiencing neurological sensations in your pelvic areas.

-While there are many side effects of cycling that are considered negative, don’t ditch this fabulous hobby and sport out of the fear of physical injuries or complications!
-With the proper precautions taken, you can minimize all of the above potential dangers of cycling, while enjoying its positive effects indefinitely.
+While many side effects of cycling are considered harmful, don’t ditch this fabulous hobby and sport out of fear of physical injuries or complications!
+With the proper precautions taken, you can minimize all the above potential dangers of cycling while enjoying its positive effects indefinitely.